Fighting Poverty in Mexico

 Despite having one of the world's largest economies, Mexico continues to grapple with the root causes of poverty experienced by children and families in many regions and communities.
 With more than half the population at or below the poverty line, conditions are challenging in many parts of the country, particularly the southern region.

-Since 1955, ChildFund has worked to improve the lives of children and their families through income-generation projects and other initiatives.
+Since 1955, ChildFund has worked to improve the lives of children and their families living in poverty in Mexico through income-generation projects such as micro-lending and other initiatives.

 In Mexico's southern provinces, only around 6 percent of families earn enough money to adequately provide for their children.
 In some cases, children have to abandon their education to work and help support their families.
 This can perpetuate the generational cycle of poverty, because these children have fewer opportunities to acquire the skills they need to find jobs and economic stability later in life.